puppetlabs/puppetlabs-peadm/README.md

 ### What PEADM does not affect

 * PEADM does not impact regular PE operations.
-After using it to deploy a new PE installation or upgrade an existing one, PEADM is not required until you want to use to upgrading PE or expand your installation.
+After using it to deploy a new PE installation or upgrade an existing one, PEADM is not required until you want to use it to upgrade PE or expand your installation.
 * Using PEADM to install PE or upgrade PE does not prevent you from using documented PE procedures such as setting up disaster recovery or performing a manual upgrade.

 ### Requirements